 Andrew Rafal is the Director of Research and a partner at Tiger Consumer Management, a New York based hedge fund.
 He joined Tiger Consumer in 2003 upon graduation from law school.
 Andrew holds a B.A. in Psychology from Cornell University (2000) and a J.D. from NYU School of Law (2003).
 He serves as a Trustee of the Tiger Foundation, which has since 1989 provided financial support to the top nonprofit organizations serving New York’s neediest families.
 Andrew sits on the education committee for the foundation.

-Lauren Salem has dedicated the last four years to serving non-profits and education-related organizations as a pro-bono consultant.
-She has worked with organizations such as Sponsors for Educational Opportunity, Let’s Get Ready, Manhattan Country School and College Summit New York.
+Lauren Salem is an independent consultant dedicated to serving non-profits and education-related organizations.
+She has worked with organizations such as Education Through Music, Manhattan Country School, Let’s Get Ready and Sponsors for Educational Opportunity.
 Prior to focusing on education, Lauren worked in marketing strategy and analysis at Digitas, private equity investing at Goldman Sachs and investment banking at Morgan Stanley.
 Currently, she actively invests and manages a portfolio of private real estate and early-stage investments in companies across various industries.
-Lauren has also served as a member of the steering committee of the Young Patrons of Lincoln Center since 2008.
+Lauren has also served as a member of the steering committee of the Young Patrons of Lincoln Center since 2008 and is a founding family and member of the steering committee of Lincoln Center Kids.
 Lauren graduated summa cum laude in economics from Princeton University and has an MBA from Harvard Business School.
+She lives in New York City with her husband and three young children.

 Dominic Wilson is the Chief Markets Economist and co-Head of Global Economic Research at Goldman Sachs in New York.
 He and his team are responsible for translating the firm’s economic views into the major asset markets and for producing global thematic research, including much of the research into the emergence of the BRIC (Brazil, Russia, India and China) economies.
 Prior to joining Goldman Sachs, Dominic worked as a consultant on Asia Pacific economic policy issues.
 Dominic earned a first class honors degree in philosophy, politics and economics from Merton College, Oxford, a master’s degree in public policy from the Kennedy School of Government at Harvard University, and a PhD in Economics from the Australian National University.
 He is proud to have three daughters in the New York public school system.